 Anterior Cervical Discectomy & Fusion (ACDF)

-An Anterior Cervical Discectomy & Fusion (ACDF) is a state-of-the-art procedure that is performed to eliminate the debilitating or painful symptoms of damaged discs in the cervical spine.
-The neck is a fundamental segment of the spine with the widest range of spinal motion.
-Used every day to execute innumerable activities, the constant movement and overuse of the neck can lead to a number of degenerative or injurious conditions.
-ACDF aims (with tremendous success) to correct these.
+An Anterior Cervical Discectomy & Fusion (ACDF) is a state-of-the-art procedure that eliminates the debilitating symptoms of damaged cervical discs.
+Your neck is a fundamental segment of your spine, boasting the widest range of spinal motion.
+Used every day to execute innumerable activities, overuse of the neck can lead to a number of degenerative conditions.
+An ACDF, therefore, aims (with tremendous success) to correct these problems.

-During an ACDF, your surgeon will access the cervical spine through a small incision in the anterior (or front) of the neck, avoiding damage to the posterior muscles and nerves.
-By securing entry from the front, the organs, tissues, and vascular structures of the neck will be gently moved to the side.
-Without any of the overlaying bone that is present during posterior surgeries, the surgeon will have an unobstructed view of the affected discs.
-Using specialized, minimally invasive instruments, the surgeon will remove a portion or the entirety of the damaged disc that is causing nerve compression and pain.
-If bone spurs or foraminal narrowing are occurring, these conditions will also be remedied through extraction or widening, respectively.
+During an ACDF, your surgeon will access the cervical spine through a small incision in the anterior (or front) of the neck.
+Using an anterior approach will allow your surgeon to avoid unnecessary damage to the posterior muscles/nerves of the neck.
+Likewise, by securing entry from the front, your surgeon can gently move organs, tissues, and vascular structures to the side.
+Furthermore, without any overlaying bone with which to contend, your surgeon will have an unobstructed view of the affected discs.
+Using specialized, minimally invasive instruments, your surgeon will then remove a portion or the entirety of the damaged disc.
+If your surgeon discovers bone spurs or foraminal narrowing, your doctor will remedy these conditions through extraction or widening, respectively.

-Following disc removal, the space between the vertebrae will be restored by implanting a prosthetic spacer that is filled with bone graft material.
-Bone tissue will be sourced from the supply that best suits your specific situation: from existing bone in your hip, donor bone tissue, or synthetic materials.
-This bone graft, along with the insertion of screws, rods, and/or plates, will stabilize the vertebrae throughout the bulk of the fusion process, which occurs after surgery is complete.
-While healing, the bone graft will encourage your own bones to grow in and around the graft, promoting long-term stability and lasting pain relief.
+Following disc removal, your surgeon will restore the space between the vertebrae by implanting a prosthetic spacer that is filled with bone graft material.
+Your doctor will source bone tissue from the supply that best suits your specific situation: from existing bone in your hip, donor bone tissue, or synthetic materials.
+This bone graft, along with the insertion of screws, rods, and/or plates, will stabilize the vertebrae throughout the fusion process.
+During your recovery, the bone graft will encourage your own bones to grow in and around the graft.
+In effect, the fusion of the vertebrae will promote long-term stability and lasting pain relief from disc pain.